kaiyao/battleships-dapp/README.md

  - test that player can end game if the game takes too long (prevent DoS attack)
  - etc.

 Each test has a one-line description to describe what it is checking for.
+Please refer to the test output and/or the test code (see the `contract` and `it` messages).

-Note that some of the tests may take some time (20-30 seconds ?).
+Note that `truffle test` takes some time to run (~ 1 minute on my computer), and some of the tests may take some time (20 seconds or so).
 This is normal as some of the tests involve simulating an entire battleship game with 20+ moves per player.
+Some shortcut functions have been created in `BattleshipTest.sol` in order to minimize the automated test time.

 ## UI Manual Testing

+### Testing interactions with two browsers/computers

+#### Dev Server/Browser
+The dev server has been configured to listen on 0.0.0.0 port 3000, this allows you to open the URL on another browser/computer/VM (go to `http://<your ip>:3000/` to visit the same page and interact as two different players).

+Lite-server is used as the dev server (same as in pet shop tutorial) but the following changes have been made:
+- Listen on 0.0.0.0
+- Ghost mode is off by default

+Ghost mode is normally on by default and it syncs clicks etc. which messes things up (since each player is supposed to do their own stuff rather than the same actions).
+If you need to change it go to localhost:3001 to access the browsersync configuration.
+Then click "Sync Options" on the left, and click "Disable All" to disable all synchorization.

+I have only tried the app in Chrome 68.
+Please try to use Chrome if you have problems with other browsers.

+#### MetaMask
+Obviously, MetaMask must be configured to use the same Custom RPC (`http://<your ip>:8545`) for both browsers to be on the same private network and interact with each other.

+MetaMask must also be using the same seed words on both browsers to interact with ganache-cli.

+MetaMask must also be using a different account (click the icon near the top right of the Metamask popup - the one with the human icon and two arrows around it) and click "Create Account".

+One browser thus should be using "Account 1", and the other browser should be using "Account 2".

+If successfully set up, you should be able to start a game on one browser and join the game on the other browser.

+If you switch accounts in MetaMask, you will need to refresh the page.

+### Changing game parameters

 Should you wish to look at the UI and play the game to the end, it may take a long while to complete one normal game.
-You can try to reduce the number of ships in the game by changing the variables at the top of `Battleship.sol` to reduce the time taken to try out one game.
+You can try to reduce the number of ships and length of ships in the game by changing the variables at the top of `Battleship.sol` to reduce the time taken to try out one game.

 Once changed, you may need to redeploy and reset everything (see the "Reset all stuff" section above).
 This is because the Lobby deploys a new Battleship contract for each game and old contracts will still be on the blockchain if you do not reset everything.

 Don't forget to change the values back (and redeploy) after testing as the unit tests depend on the default values.

 ## Libraries/EthPM
 The [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity) library is used in the code.
 Specifically, the `OnlyOwner`, `PullPayments` and `SafeMath` libraries are used.
 Even though there is an ethpm.json the version of OpenZeppelin in ethpm is much older than the version in npm.
 Hence the npm install is used instead.